Consulting

 Medical imaging + AI in radiology

-I keep up with advances in AI in medical imaging/radiology, and have extensive expertise to draw on for signal generation and image capture (hardware) as well as image processing/generation (software).
+I keep up with advances in AI in medical imaging/radiology, and have extensive expertise to draw on for signal generation and image capture (hardware) as well as image processing/reconstruction (software).

 In 2017, I wrote Picture Perfect: AI + Medical Imaging for a general audience.
 Despite the date, a decent proportion of the piece remains relevant.